-No student is to be out of his/her assigned area without his/her agenda book.
-Teachers, the office, or the guidance office will use the signed agenda book as a pass.
-All passes are for the area designated and don't give the student clearance to be in any area not covered by the pass.
+No student is to be out of the student's assigned area without the student agenda book.
+Staff will use the signed agenda book as a pass.
+Passes are for the area designated on the pass.
 Students misusing passes will lose all pass privileges.